What to Do When There's No Hot Water

 For manual pilot lights, use a long lighter.
 Light the flame near the pilot light burner.

-If the pilot light won't re-light or stay lit, then this could because of the inlet valve or a problem with the thermocouple.
+If the pilot light won't re-light or stay lit, then this could be because of the inlet valve or a problem with the thermocouple.
 To correct the inlet valve, turn it parallel to the gas line and try to re-light the pilot light again.

 If the thermocouple is the issue, contact your gas utility company.